ajhenley/gitbook/bootstrapintro_assignment.md

 Navbars are responsive components that serve as navigation headers for your application.

 ####Example Navbar code
 You can copy this to an html page in your application to see how it works.
-Be sure you include the links for Bootstrap as shown previously.
+Be sure you include the links for Bootstrap as shown earlier.

 {%ace edit=false, lang='html'%}
 <nav class="navbar navbar-default">